Advanced scientific devices

 Some of the appliances Art-Test employs have been designed and realized in-house, thanks to the know-how and expertise acquired by its professionals and by our partner companies, specialized in scientific instruments, as well as to the cooperation with research institutes.

-Upon request we develop and commercialize dedicated instruments, ask us for a quotation!
+Upon request we develop and commercialize dedicated instruments.

 It is also possible to rent out some of our devices!